- The Anglican parish church is dedicated to The Holy Rood.

 NOTE: See also the Leicestershire entry.

-- The transcription of the section for Packington from the National Gazetteer (1868) provided by Colin Hinson.
+- Colin HINSON provides the transcription of the section for Packington from the National Gazetteer (1868).

 - This Derbyshire portion of this parish was in the ancient Repton and Gresley Hundred (or Wapentake).